If You Find a Fire – Raise the Alarm

 - Dial 999 from a safe distance to report the fire to the fire brigade.

-- Contact the Student Homes on: 020 7664 4836 during office hours, or if a fire occurs out of hours - and the property is not in a habitable condition - contact the Out of Hours service for assistance and/or make arrangements to stay with friends, or elsewhere, temporarily.
+- Contact the Student Homes on: 020 7664 4836 during office hours, or if a fire occurs out of hours - and the property is not in a habitable condition - contact the University of London Security Helpdesk via 020 7862 8192 / 020 7862 8133 who will notify a property manager.
+If you can you should make temporary arrangements to stay with friends, or elsewhere.

 If your fire alarm is sounding, but there is no fire...